-Chapter 7: How to Apply for Bail
+Chapter 7: How to apply for bail

-I have my accommodation arranged.
-I may even have a surety or two.
-I think that I am ready to apply for bail.
+I think that I am ready to apply for Tribunal bail.
 What do I do now?

 This is the easy part.
 You just have to fill in the B1 application form for bail and send it to the correct tribunal.